 How a Heritage Turkey Farm or Chicken Flock Preserves the Future

 Some of us raise poultry for fun.
 Others want eggs or meat.
-But some take activism further and save heritage chicken breeds from extinction.
+But some take activism further and save heritage poultry breeds from extinction.

 Modern times and consumerism have altered how we view poultry.
 For thousands of years, we took what nature gave us, breeding poultry for better meat or more eggs, but we worked within nature’s limitations.
 Sustainable breeds produced more of the same.
 We didn’t just want the meat; we wanted to improve the breed so it could keep producing meat for further generations.
 And it didn’t make sense to produce a bird that couldn’t breed naturally or hatch its own eggs because we depended on nature to do what she did best.

 Selective breeding had burgeoned about a century ago, beginning with pedigrees for heritage chicken breeds.
 Poultry magazines came into print, showcasing beautiful cockerels and pullets.
 This new found interest in bigger, better breeds triggered a desire for more meat.
 A hybrid cross of a naturally double-breasted Cornish male and a white Plymouth Rock pullet was introduced in the 1930’s.
 About the same time, broad-breasted turkey varieties replaced all other turkey breeds.
 By 1960, the most popular breeds of meat chickens and turkeys were so disproportionate that they could not reproduce on their own.

 It didn’t take long for heritage farmers to agree that something was wrong with this system.
 The Livestock Conservancy was started in 1977, first as the American Minor Breeds Conservancy then as the American Livestock Breeds Conservancy.
 They work to keep genetic resources secure and available, protecting the valuable traits of healthy livestock in addition to preserving our history and heritage.
 And through their tireless work they’ve made a difference.